liyong31/liyong31.github.io/README.md

 ## News
 <!-- Your news content goes here -->
 <!-- First 5 news items -->
+**June 11, 2024**
+Our paper titled "DFAMiner: Mining minimal separating DFAs from labelled samples" has been accepted to FM'24.
+This is joint work with [Daniele Dell'Erba](https://cgi.csc.liv.ac.uk/~dde/) and [Sven Schewe](https://cgi.csc.liv.ac.uk/~sven/).

 **April 17, 2024**
 Our paper titled "Angluin-Style Learning of Deterministic Büchi and Co-Büchi Automata" has been accepted to IJCAI'24.